Establish a salary range

 It's perfectly natural to want to jump at the first job offer that comes along.
 But at the same time, there's no point in taking a job that won't pay the bills.
 That wastes everybody's time and can lead to frustration as well as financial problems for you down the road.

-One of the most common questions Monster members post on the Salary and Negotiation Tips message board is “What should I say when asked to define salary requirements?”
+One of the most common questions I hear is, “What should I say when I'm asked to define my salary requirements?”

 Establishing a realistic salary range that reflects your actual income requirements is important.
 Once you've done that, the whole process of finding a job becomes much easier, because you know how low you can go and can eliminate prospective jobs that fall outside your range.